c0ntinua/c0ntinua/README.md

-I mostly write math/graphics software for education and for creating art.
+I write math and graphics software for education and for creating art.

 Here are a few examples: https://sc0tzwei.github.io/vid/